Thank you for participating in the call for ALBA FKNE YIBRO grants

 The results were announced on 1st July 2020.

 In total, 286 scientists were awarded: 100 come from Africa, 101 come from Latin & South America, 58 come from Asia and 27 come from Europe and the Middle East.
+You can view here the complete list of awardees.

 Congratulations to the awardees!
 Visit our awardees' testimonials page.